 Per Serving: 198 Calories; Fat (12% calories from fat); 8g; Sat 3g; Mono 1g; Poly 1g; Chol 48mg 16%; Sod 781mg; Pot 27 16%; Carb 17g 16%; Fib 2g 7%; Sug 4g; Protein; 13g 7%; Vit A 11%; Vit C 12%; Calc 20%; Iron 6%

-- Vegetables can be varied: Red Pepper can be added as well as Carrots, Broccoli, etc., it’s really not particular and is a very forgiving recipe.
+- Vegetables can be varied: any bell can be added as well as carrots, broccoli, etc., it’s really not particular and is a very forgiving recipe.

-- If you are opposed to the Velveeta and canned soups in this, you could certainly cook your vegetables in the butter, but increase to about 4 tablespoons.
-Sprinkle with 4 tablespoons flour, working it into the butter and cooking for about two minutes.
-Slowly add 3 1/2 cups of liquid.
-Use about 2 cups of milk and the rest chicken broth.
-Bring to a boil until thickened enough to leave a clean trail on the back of a spoon.
+- If you are opposed to the Velveeta and canned soup: cook vegetables in butter, but increase to 4 tablespoons.
+Sprinkle with 4 tablespoons flour.
+Whisk & cook for several minutes until flour begins to appear drier.
+Slowly add 2 cup of milk and 1 1/2 cups chicken broth, bring to a boil until thickened enough to leave a trail on the back of spoon.
 Turn off heat and add, bit by bit about two to three cups of shredded cheese.
 Seasoning will need to be adjusted to taste, salt, pepper, perhaps a bit of celery salt.
 A half teaspoon of Worcestershire will help, as well.
 See the recipe for “cream of anything soup.”

-- This is fun to make in individual ramekins as shown above, and there is the added bonus, when served this way, of your family being less likely to over eat.
+- This is fun to make in individual ramekins and there is the added bonus, when served this way, of your family being less likely to over eat.
 I like to serve this with a dark green salad or a cooked green like kale or turnip greens.

-When I freeze casseroles like this before baking, I line my casserole dish with foil, letting the foil hang over the dish so it can be completely wrapped, add in the mixture and freeze.
-When frozen, I take it out of the dish, wrap well with aluminum foil a second time, label with name, date and reheating instructions and freeze.
 To bake: Unwrap the first layer of foil, plop it into the casserole dish in the initial layer of foil and thaw overnight in the refrigerator.
 Bake as directed above, may need to add a few minutes time.
-Hopefully the clean up is easy because of the foil.

 Cheesy Chicken Casserole made October 2011.